oniaz/depi-task-management/api/readme.md

   Retrieves a list of all tasks created by the user (manager) with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).

 - **POST** `/api/manager/tasks`
   Creates a new task.
-The status is set to complete by default, and the priority is optional, defaulting to medium.
+The status is set to "todo" by default, and the priority is optional, defaulting to medium.
   **Body Parameters**:
   ```json
   {